amd/HPCTrainingExamples/HIP/Stream_Overlap/README.md

 ## Folder `2-pageable-mem`

 This version of the example uses *pageable* memory for data transfers instead of pinned memory.
 This example is to demonstrate how pageable memory degrades performance of a multi-streamed application.
-Ideally, pinned memory should be used for data transfers in a multi-streamed application.
+Ideally, pinned memory should be used for data transfers in a multi-streamed application wherever possible (depending on available memory resources).

-## Self-guided exercise
+## Self-guided tour of the Stream Overlap example

 The interested reader can follow these steps sequentially to understand the performance implications of use of multiple streams to overlap data transfers and kernel computations.
 The results shared in folder `figs` are obtained from running the example on an AMD Instinct MI250 single GCD.